 The Scholarship committee is tasked with reviewing the submissions received for the two annual scholarships presented by the Credit Union to graduating students.
 From these submissions the winners are chosen with the presentations being made at the graduation ceremonies.
-Typically the committee is comprised of the directors on the Policy Committee.
+For 2020, the committee members were: Daniel Holman (chair), Karen Mitzel, and Alan Olfert.

-Workplace Violence & Harassment Review Committee The Workplace Violence & Harassment Review Committee investigates any violent incidents, complaints of harassment, or instances of unethical behavior within LCU and make recommendations to the board.
+Workplace Violence & Harassment Review Committee

+The Workplace Violence & Harassment Review Committee investigates any violent incidents, complaints of harassment, or instances of unethical behavior within LCU and make recommendations to the board.
 The committee will procure the services of the RCMP or professional external investigator as required.
-The Workplace Violence & Harassment Review Committee is comprised of board, management, and staff including Adam Franko, Jason Murray, and Bob Prieston.
+The Workplace Violence & Harassment Review Committee is comprised of board, management, and staff.
+For 2020, the committee members were: Debra Scholer (chair), Adam Franko, and Ryley Magnus.